ActivitySim/activitysim/docs/gettingstarted.rst

 Hardware
 --------

-The computing hardware required to run an ActivitySim-based model generally depends on:
+The computing hardware required to run a model implemented in the ActivitySim framework generally depends on:

-* the number of households to be simulated
+* the number of households to be simulated for disaggregate model steps
-* the number and size of network skims (i.e. the number of model zones (for each zone system if applicable))
+* the number of model zones (for each zone system) for aggregate model steps
+* the number and size of network skims by mode and time-of-day
 * the desired runtimes

-ActivitySim requires a substantial amount of RAM since it stores data in-memory in order to minimize runtimes.
-For example, the example model is tested on a Windows server with 256GB of RAM and 48 threads.
-Multi-threading/processing is **NOT YET IMPLEMENTED**, but is planned for an upcoming release.
+ActivitySim framework models utilize a significant amount of RAM since they store data in-memory to reduce access time in order to minimize runtimes.
+For example, the example MTC Travel Model One model has 2.7 million households, 1475 zones, 826 skims and runs for approximately 19 hours in a single process/thread.
+The full scale (all households, zones, skims, and sub-models) Travel Model One example is run on a Windows server with 164GB of RAM and 40 CPUs.
+Parallelization is **NOT YET IMPLEMENTED** but is planned for Fall 2018 and will make full use of the available CPUs.